 The Growth of the ESG “Phenomenon”

 Ms. Macpherson’s presentation was followed by a panel discussion in which she was joined by industry veterans in professional advisory, investment banking, and asset management, whose work give them different perspectives of the ESG “phenomenon.”
 During the panel discussion, we explored some of the reasons behind the growth in sustainability investments, the importance of aligning definitions and standards, the evidence of a positive correlation between ESG and investment performance, and how integrating ESG issues into investment decisions may be more natural and instinctive than most people assume.

-In Hong Kong, the FSDC published a report titled “Hong Kong as a Regional Green Finance Hub” in May 2016 recognizing the market potential in this area.
-The report includes key recommendations for green finance that allows Hong Kong to capitalize on this opportunity.
-Some key recommendations in the report include a strategic green bond issue by the Hong Kong government, coordination of green finance activities, the cultivation of a green investor base, and the development of a green labelling and green project accreditation scheme.
-According to Ms. Routh, who also sits on the FSDC working group, “Hong Kong needs to prove that it has the capacity and capability to assist China in this important strategic direction.”
+In Hong Kong SAR, the FSDC published a report titled “Hong Kong SAR as a Regional Green Finance Hub” in May 2016 recognizing the market potential in this area.
+The report includes key recommendations for green finance that allows Hong Kong SAR to capitalize on this opportunity.
+Some key recommendations in the report include a strategic green bond issue by the Hong Kong SAR government, coordination of green finance activities, the cultivation of a green investor base, and the development of a green labelling and green project accreditation scheme.
+According to Ms. Routh, who also sits on the FSDC working group, “Hong Kong SAR needs to prove that it has the capacity and capability to assist mainland China in this important strategic direction.”

-On a related note, as the forthcoming Bond Connect between Hong Kong and China is implemented, Hong Kong will play an increasingly important role in channelling international capital into China’s green bonds, and international investors will look to Hong Kong for guidance on governance issues in particular.
+On a related note, as the forthcoming Bond Connect between Hong Kong SAR and mainland China is implemented, Hong Kong SAR will play an increasingly important role in channelling international capital into mainland China’s green bonds, and international investors will look to Hong Kong SAR for guidance on governance issues in particular.